WORKSHOP DAY

 Enhancing visual management in construction.

-The IGLC33 Organising Committee is very happy to have received many proposals for the Workshop Day, and we are proud to announce the following workshops and update:
+The IGLC33 Organising Committee is very happy to have received many proposals for the Workshop Day, and we are proud to announce the following workshops:

 Workshop holders